 Taking the Creed franchise and placing it in the heart of the violent Viking invasion of England is the perfect match with a game that is funny, exciting and stunning to look at.
 Tweaking the gameplay from previous instalments and upping the violence, Assassin's Creed Valhalla is an, at times, brutal game to play and there is enough in there aside from the long campaign to keep players coming back to it to find all there is to discover.

-The most recent game on this list, Cyberpunk 2077, may not be next-gen ready yet but it is worth grabbing now as you will get a free update when the time comes.
-It's hard to point to a game that has been more hyped up this year than this with many eagerly awaiting its release - and not just because Hollywood legend Keanu Reeves features.
+The latest game from The Witcher developers CD Projekt Red, Cyberpunk 2077, has now received a next-gen upgrade via a free update.
+It's hard to point to a game that has been more hyped up recently than this with many eagerly awaiting its release - and not just because Hollywood legend Keanu Reeves features.

-While yes, there have been issues with Cyberpunk 2077, and quite a few at that, the game is playing much better on the Series X now than it was and it remains a fantastic game - and it will be even better once all the kinks are ironed out.
+While yes, there have been issues with Cyberpunk 2077, and quite a few at that, the game is playing much better on the Series X now than it was and it remains a fantastic game - and it will be even better now most of the kinks have been ironed out.